Why Homeschooling is a Great Way to Socialize

 Socialization is Possible

-What are some specific concerns that you have around how your children will socialize while homeschooling?
+What are some specific concerns that you have related to homeschooling and socialization?

 If you currently homeschool, what is something that you have learned during your journey that you could share with others?